-Our analysis reveals that modelling low-pay persistence must be undertaken with caution, because changes that occur over time need to be taken into account and such changes are heterogeneous across age and qualification levels.
-While being in low-paid employment appears to be a temporary labour market status for a sizeable share of younger workers who are at the starting point of their professional career, we do observe substantial low pay persistence for individuals without any qualification as well as for older workers.
-As such our empirical analysis questions the efficacy of public policies that are often implemented in a 'one-size-fits-all' format or more precisely without considering significant demographic heterogeneity in the population.
+Our analysis reveals that modelling low-pay persistence must be undertaken with caution because changes that occur over time need to be taken into account, and such changes are heterogeneous across age and qualification levels.
+While being in low-paid employment appears to be a temporary labour market status for a sizable share of younger workers who are at the starting point of their professional career, we do observe substantial low pay persistence for individuals without any qualification as well as for older workers.
+As such, our empirical analysis questions the efficacy of public policies that are often implemented in a 'one-sizefits-all' format or, more precisely, without considering significant demographic heterogeneity in the population.

-The remainder of our paper is structured as follows: Section 2 discusses the literature on human capital formation and low pay, Section 3 describes the data used and its descriptive statistics, Section 4 outlines the empirical identification strategies, Section 5 presents the results, and Section 6 concludes.
+The remainder of our paper is structured as follows: Section II discusses the literature on human capital formation and low pay, Section III describes the data used and its descriptive statistics, Section IV outlines the empirical identification strategies, Section V presents the results, and Section VI concludes.

-2 Literature Review
+2. Literature review

-2.1 Human capital formation and wage growth
+2.1.
+Human capital formation and wage growth

-It has been well-documented in the empirical literature that, over the life-cycle, wages follow a concave pattern when plotted against age.
-This pattern can be explained by firm-specific wage growth that occurs during periods of on-the-job training (Brown, 1989) and improved employer-employee matches (Topel and Ward, 1992; Abowd et al., 1999).
-The magnitude by which wages grow also positively depends on the individuals' qualifications (Low et al., 2010; Lagakos et al., 2018).
+It has been well-documented in the empirical literature that, over the life cycle, wages follow a concave pattern when plotted against age.
+This pattern can be explained by firm-specific wage growth that occurs during periods of on-the-job training (Brown 1989) and improved employeremployee matches (Topel and Ward 1992; Abowd, Kramarz, and Margolis 1999).
+The magnitude of wage growth also positively depends on the individuals' qualifications (Low, Meghir, and Pistaferri 2010; Lagakos et al. 2018).
 This has three important implications when determining persistence in the context of low pay literature:

-- 1. The likelihood of being in a low-paid job is higher for younger workers, - Qualification level among low-paid workers is heterogeneous across age cohorts, with a larger proportion of highly qualified low-paid workers belonging to younger age groups, - 3.
-Younger low-paid workers are more likely to exit the low-pay sector, although this likelihood varies by qualification levels.
+- (1) The likelihood of being in a low-paid job is higher for younger workers, - (2) Qualification level among low-paid workers is heterogeneous across age cohorts, with a larger proportion of highly qualified lowpaid workers belonging to younger age groups, - (3) Younger low-paid workers are more likely to exit the low-pay sector, although this likelihood varies by qualification levels.

 Another factor that helps in understanding the differences in earning transitions between cohorts is described by the theory of labour market signalling.
-Mc-Cormick (1990) argues that skilled workers prefer utilising on-the-job-search to move between employment.
+McCormick (1990) argues that skilled workers prefer utilizing on-the-job-search to move between employment.
 This is because accepting interim low-skilled jobs might send out a negative signal about the true productivity of a worker, which is mostly unknown to the employer.
-This may eventually lead to positive assortative sorting, where productive workers end up in better-paying firms (supportive empirical evidence has been found by, e.g., Mendes et al., 2010; Abowd et al., 1999).
-However, for a young worker, such signaling ability might be obscured by their lack of labour market experience.
-Additionally, since finding an appropriate employee-employer match might be a time-consuming process, signaling can play a relatively more prominent role for more experienced workers' labour market endeavours.
+This may eventually lead to positive assortative sorting, where productive workers end up in better-paying firms (supportive empirical evidence has been found by, e.g. Mendes, Van Den Berg, and Lindeboom 2010; Abowd, Kramarz, and Margolis 1999).
+However, for a young worker, such signalling ability might be obscured by their lack of labour market experience.
+Additionally, since finding an appropriate employee-employer match might be time-consuming, signalling can play a relatively more prominent role in more experienced workers' labour market endeavours.

-2.2 Low-pay dynamics
+2.2.
+Low-pay dynamics